 Rock Hill's greens are fast.
 After finishing on #6 recently, I replayed my chip shot a couple of times from the same spot above the hole, in the rough about a foot from the fringe.
 My regulation chip landed soft and safely -- so I thought -- and proceeded to roll off the bottom of the green.
 I shortened up the length of each practice chip and fared only slightly better.
 Finally, I tapped the last chip just barely over the fringe -- maybe 18 inches in the air -- and watched the ball roll to about 10 feet past the hole.
 I no longer felt so badly about my bogey.

-None of the greens that I can recall have any of the big ridges or tiers that other courses feature, but most do slope dramatically in one direction, so it's important to note pin placement and the safest areas of the greens.
+None of the greens have any of the big ridges or tiers that other courses feature, but most do slope dramatically in one direction, so it's important to note pin placement and the safest areas of the greens.

 HOLE(S) TO REMEMBER: